gbirke/mite-overtime/README.md

 ### How is the overtime calculated?

-At the moment the calculation is day-based: For every day that has one or more entries in Mite, the hours worked on that day are compared against the hours per workday.
-This works great if you do mostly 9-5 work on specific days, some days more, some days less than the configured hours per workday.
+Based on the hours per week, the required worktime for each day and each week in a month is calculated.
+This is compared to the Mite entries for each day.

-**Warning:** The current counting method will lead to *missing time* if you spread out a 40-hour workweek to the weekend or work some hours overtime on the weekend or holdidays!!!
+If the week start in one month and ends in another, only the overtime for the days inside the currently displayed month is calculated.

-In the next version the counting method will be workweek-based instead of workday-based and take weekends and German holidays into account.
+German holidays are **not** taken into account at the moment.

 ## Installation